Skip To Main Content text.skipToNavigation

 Hello from Jonathan

-“Dreams was officially born in Uxbridge in 1987, when the company’s founder evolved their sofa bed shop and started to specialise in mattresses.
+“Dreams officially began its journey in Uxbridge in 1987, evolving from a sofa bed shop to a specialist in mattress retailing.

-Since then, our business has continued to grow, with over 200 stores nationwide, our very own Bed Factory in the Midlands, and 18 distribution centres across the UK.
-We employ over 2,300 colleagues and are the UK’s most loved bed retailer.
-That’s why it’s crucial we keep ourselves accountable to our mission - ‘delivering the best journey to your perfect quality bed’ - and the values we live by: putting our customers first, celebrating success and always being authentic.
+Since then, our business has significantly expanded, operating over 220 stores nationwide, managing our own Bed Factory in the Midlands, and maintaining 18 distribution centres throughout the UK.
+With a dedicated workforce of over 2,400 colleagues, we are the UK’s most loved bed retailer.
+Central to our mission - ‘delivering the best journey to your perfect quality bed’ is a key element of our core values: prioritising our customers, celebrating success and being authentic at every step.
+Our mission and values are underpinned by a people-first culture and a commitment to be a force for good, creating a safe, ethical and supportive place to work.

-Most importantly, I’m proud to say our colleagues across the Dreams network are committed to doing the right thing.
-Together, we strive to create an environment where we can work together to address this complex issue.”
+I’m immensely proud of our colleagues across the entire Dreams network for their continued dedication to doing the right thing.
+Together, we are building a supportive environment focused on tackling this critical and complex issue head-on.”

 Our business